aaronm-sysdig/runtime-vuln-email/README.md

 Simply run
 `python runtime-vuln-email.py --config <path to config file>`

+# Pre-requisites
+alongsisde `requirements.txt` from a python perspective, you also need to install `chrome-driver` and `chrome` (or `chromium`) for your target platform.
+Chromedriver can be obtained from `https://chromedriver.chromium.org/downloads`

+# Containerisation
+a sample `Dockerfile` is provided which builds the necessary requirements from above

 # Configuration
 Achieved via a yaml file.
 Items speak for themselves for the most part but some items worth mentioning